csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 Currently, there are many books containing valuable technical exercises for the Cello, but discovering and navigating through them is difficult and cumbersome.
 Performers, students and teachers of an instrument know what technical skills they or their student has a lack of ability in, and technical books are an asset that can help improve their skills.
 As the website will contain a collection of Cello technical books and their corresponding exercises, which will have tags such as “trills” or “scales”, etc. and page numbers associated with each exercise, cellists will be able to filter and search for specific types of exercises quickly.

-For Cello students, having the ability to discover exercise books conveniently from online means that they do not have to access a Cello teacher in order to know what exercise books to get, saving them money.
+For self-motivated Cello students, having the ability to discover exercise books conveniently from online means that they do not have to access a Cello teacher in order to know what exercise books to get, saving them money.
+Even if they do have teachers, they will always be able to find new resources quickly and easily if they are looking for more ways to improve their playing.
 For Cello teachers, if a student is struggling with a technical skill on the Cello and they are looking for exercise books to complement their teaching, teachers will be able to quickly find an exercise book for that skill.

 https://imslp.org/ is a large digital music library containing public domain music scores, works and recordings.
 It allows users to view a list of only Cello exercise books but navigating to this page is not very clear and confusing.
 It also does not allow users to filter the list of books into specific types of exercises.
 The way our website will differ and bring value that imslp does not, is to have a simple and easily navigable UI, and a detailed filtering system to fit each Cellists’ needs.